Mets' Cabrera has thumb MRI, ligaments intact

-New York Mets shortstop Asdrubal Cabrera had an MRI Sunday on his injured left thumb that showed that the ligaments are intact, general manager Sandy Alderson said.
+New York Mets shortstop Asdrubal Cabrera had an MRI on Sunday on his injured left thumb that showed that the ligaments are intact, general manager Sandy Alderson said.

-The hope is that Cabrera will only miss a short amount of time, Alderson said in an interview with SiriusXM MLB Network Radio.
+The hope is that Cabrera will miss only a short amount of time, Alderson said in an interview with SiriusXM MLB Network Radio.

 Cabrera tried to make a diving backhanded stop of Marcell Ozuna's grounder on the outfield grass in the third inning Saturday night.
 He landed on his glove hand and stayed down, rolling onto his back in pain, as assistant athletic trainer Brian Chicklo ran out.